octo-technology/tezos-academy/src/Chapters/ChapterFunctions/course.md

 # Chapter 6 : Functions

 <dialog character="mechanics">Hey, why are you trying to change the part yourself?
-Just encapsulate your instructions and send the commands to the droids.</dialog>
+Just write a function on the terminal and send it to a droid.</dialog>

 LIGO functions are the basic building block of contracts.
 Each entrypoint of a contract is a function and each smart contract must have at least one function named _main_ that dispatches controls to the other functions.